osmlab/osm-request/README.md

 start();
 ```

-For the OSM dev instance, use that endpoint: https://api06.dev.openstreetmap.org
+For the OSM dev instance, use that apiUrl: https://api06.dev.openstreetmap.org

 ## Contribute